Chinrank/random-access-list/README.md

-The implements a Random Access List.
+This implements a Random Access List.

 If you are here, you probably already know what this is.
 But if not, it is an immutable data structure with the following performance characteristics.